Krylov Complexity for Open Quantum System: Dissipation and Decoherence: Discussion

 \section{Discussion}

 In this work, we investigate Krylov complexity in open quantum systems, focusing on the damped harmonic oscillator and the Caldeira–Leggett model.
+We emphasize that the choice of relatively simple models is deliberate, providing the analytical tractability (especially for evaluating correlation functions) essential to dissect the roles of dissipation and decoherence via Krylov techniques.
+Although Krylov complexity and associated Lanczos coefficients have traditionally been leveraged to explore quantum chaos, this study re-purposes them to pinpoint these effects in open quantum systems. \textit{As far as we are aware, ours is an early effort to deploy Krylov methods for this purpose, shedding new light on the intricate interplay between dissipation and decoherence}.
 Our results show that Krylov complexity effectively captures dissipative and decoherence effects, revealing distinct behaviors in these systems.
 In the Caldeira–Leggett model, the late-time Krylov complexity exhibits saturation, indicative of a fully mixed state driven by dissipation and decoherence, but it does not clearly reflect the onset of decoherence.
 In contrast, for the damped harmonic oscillator, where decoherence is suppressed, Krylov complexity highlights pronounced dissipative effects, characterized by a sharp initial increase followed by oscillatory decay.
 These findings underscore the potential of Krylov complexity as a diagnostic tool for probing open quantum systems and open avenues for further exploration in quantum information theory and quantum Brownian motion.\\